eclipsevortex/SubVortex.AutoUpgrader/README.md

 Then, configure your environment:

-1. Update the environment variables inside the `subvortex/auto_upgrader/environment/` folder.

-   - For miners, edit files matching `env.subvortex.miner.*`
-   - For validators, edit files matching `env.subvortex.validator.*`

-2. Update the main Auto Upgrader `.env` file at:
+1. Update the main Auto Upgrader `.env` file at:
    ```
    subvortex/auto_upgrader/.env
    ```

 Here's a breakdown of the key variables:

+- **SUBVORTEX_GITHUB_TOKEN**: GitHub token used to pull Docker images and download release assets from the GitHub registry.
+It is highly recommended to create a Personal Access Token (PAT) from your GitHub account for this purpose.
+See [Personal Access Token](#ipersonal-access-token) for instructions.

 - **SUBVORTEX_PRERELEASE_ENABLED**:
   Set to `true` if you want the Auto Upgrader to apply both releases and pre-releases.
 Default is `false`.

 - **SUBVORTEX_EXECUTION_METHOD**:
-  Defines how the Auto Upgrader runs.
+  Defines how the neuron and its componentswill be installed by the Auto Upgrader.
 Options are `process`, `service`, or `container`.
 Default is `service`.

 - **SUBVORTEX_PRERELEASE_TYPE**:
   Specifies a single prerelease identifier you want to be notified about.
 Options are `alpha` (**use ONLY in DEVNET**) or `rc` (**use ONLY in TESTNET**).
 Remove this variable to receive notifications from `latest` (**use in MAINNET**) prerelease types.
 Default is an empty string, which disables prerelease notifications.